EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

     conjunction with the Strategic and Executive layers of the EOSC Governance.

--   Emergent Topic Groups discuss new activities which may lead to working groups.
+-   Emergent Topic Groups discuss new activities that may lead to working groups.

 Table 7 below illustrates how various community organisations map to